What Keeps You Alive: Plot

 Jackie reveals that she never loved Jules and intends to murder her to cash in on her life insurance policy.
 Sarah is suspicious of Jackie.
 Having threatened to kill both Sarah and Daniel, Jackie forces Jules to pretend everything is normal but catches Jules trying to get help from Sarah.
 She slits Daniel's throat outside, chases Sarah upstairs and fatally stabs her numerous times after confessing to Jenny's murder.
 Jackie forces Jules to help her dispose of the bodies.
 When asked how she became this way, Jackie reveals that she has simply always been devoid of sentiments or a conscience, saying it was "nature, not nurture".
 Jules peeks behind the stuffed head of a bear that Jackie supposedly killed as a child, and discovers a box containing necklaces that Jackie had given to her previous wives, confirming the situation happened several times.

 Jackie drives Jules back to the cliff’s edge, intending to push her off again, but Jules manages to escape by stabbing her with a tranquilizer dart.
 Jules flees in the car, but returns to confront Jackie but finds her missing.
 Jules returns to the cabin and the two fight and Jackie knocks Jules out, and throws her over the same cliff as earlier.
 Confident that Jules is now dead, she calls the police.
 Jackie (who is diabetic), then injects herself with insulin but starts to feel woozy.
-She discovers through a video Jules had made prior to their confrontation that the insulin is replaced with hydrogen peroxide.
+She discovers through a video Jules had made before their confrontation that the insulin is replaced with hydrogen peroxide.
 The peroxide causes blood clots in Jackie's system, and after wandering in the woods, she collapses and dies of a stroke.

 Back at the bottom of the cliff, Jules takes a sharp intake of breath and the film ends with flashbacks of the couple.